Assumptions of Randomness in Cosmology Models

 However, the mystery seems to soften with the abovementioned priority of choosing the observer.
-If models start with choosing an observer (and then building a universe around it) then the worlds with no observers are excluded before computing the probabilities.
+If models start with designating an observer (and then choosing her details and building a universe around) then the worlds with no observers are excluded before computing the probabilities.

 Such settings may also help with another issue.
 Some fundamental laws of physics seem to yield paradoxes or even conflict with each other.
 But it may suffice for our needs if the laws are only {\em approximately} sound.
 For instance, the observer cannot be absolutely reliable.
-It may spontaneously tunnel into something entirely different, albeit with an exponentially small probability.
-A theory may be clear if such effects are ignored, assuming the observer behaves ``as advertised''.
+It may spontaneously tunnel into something entirely different, albeit with an exponentially small probability.\\ A theory may be clear if such effects are ignored, assuming the observer behaves ``as advertised''.
 And it may be O.K. for the theory to become incomprehensible if negligible likelihoods, such as, e.g., observer's drastic tunneling, must be accounted for.